mohitms007/Static-Travel-Website/README.md

 # Static-Travel-Website
-A static webstie made using css HTML and bootstrap
+A Travel Website Template made using HTML/CSS and bootstrap.
+You can use it freely.